Watkins Glen takeaways: A troubling trend for Chase Elliott’s team

 Watkins Glen Chase Elliott

-Chase Elliott’s crew works on his car after failing inspection twice before the Watkins Glen race.
-(Photo: Dustin Long)
+Chase Elliott’s crew work on his car during inspection before the Watkins Glen race on Aug.
+8, 2021.
+Photo: Dustin Long

 And it’s likely more than 72 points lost.
 Elliott has had to start at the rear five times this season.
 While he made it into the top 10 to score points in the opening stage each time, how many more stage points could he have scored if he had started closer to the front?